SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 Just a nice feature to have and a time saver.
 Players would be able to sell all or a select amount of items from their warehouse.
 They would also be able to buy a select amount.
 No confirmation yet.

-- Safehouse and Customization:
+- *Safehouse and Customization:*
-- Racket Tech Tree:
+- *Racket Tech Tree:*
  1. (3)[Confirmed] More Racket Branches ->
 A new racket branch should be coming next patch according to the devs.
 However, new trees ever now and then would be nice.
 The community seems to agree that we need one for drugs (cooking, selling, trading).
 One for the red light district (massage parlour, Brothel, XXX store).
 One for human trafficking (Organ harvesting, dealing and Black market trades).
 Hopefully more to come!
 The branch the devs have confirmed will have to do more with smuggling, perhaps including a portion in water (boat).

-- Turf and Turf Manager:
+- *Turf and Turf Manager:*

- 1. (3)[Unconfirmed] Larger Turf ->
+ 1. (3)[Semi-Confirmed] Larger Turf ->
+ With racket expansion on the horizon, it is inevitable that the players turf will need to expand to house a few of these new rackets.
+Racket slots added into turf, how many depends on the number of new rackets.
+Devs have hinted at this, though there is no official statement as of yet.

-- External Applications and Websites/Forums:
+- *External Applications and Websites/Forums:*

  1. (2)[Unconfirmed] Phone App for Managing Turf ->
 People may be busy with work or real life issues, not able to log on, however this app will allow people to manage their turf